City

 Average Salary: $28,203

-Mitchell Grocery Corporation is a well-established grocery chain in the region.
-It offers a variety of products and services to its customers.
-The company provides a fair salary and opportunities for career growth.
+Mitchell Grocery Corporation is a well-established grocery chain in the area.
+It provides a variety of food products and services.
+The company values its employees and offers a stable work environment with decent compensation.

 How does the cost of living in Sheffield, AL compare to the national average?